How ChessGate's AI Personalities Work

 Level 6: Causality Chains (Strategic Thinking)

 The most abstract level: cause-and-effect relationships between themes.
-These are statistical patterns discovered across thousands of games:
+These are statistical patterns discovered across thousands of games — for example, in one player's games, executing a pawn storm is substantially more likely to be followed by a specific structural transition than a random theme would predict.

-These apply to ANY position.
-If a pawn storm is happening, the system knows Karpov typically followed up with a minority attack — even in a position that's completely novel.
+If a chain is active and a move enables the next link, the system knows the player historically followed that pattern — even in a position that's completely novel.

 Why This Works: The 60,000-Plan Database